-This article is from TOS Vol. 7, No. 2.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 7, No. 2.

 Ari Armstrong: Following the Supreme Court’s Citizens United decision of 2010, the left has continued to evade the fact that corporations—including newspapers, nonprofits, and businesses large and small—are composed of individuals with inalienable rights.
 This enables the left to systematically ignore the violations of individual rights inherent in the censorship of corporations’ political speech.
 How does the left get away with this?
 And what motivates them?

 Steve Simpson: I think the answer ultimately comes down to what Objectivists would call the anti-conceptual mentality, which results in two key errors in this context.
 First is the failure to distinguish between economic “power” and political power, or efforts to convince and efforts to compel.